-Masters applicants must have completed to satisfactory level either a BA with Honours or BA and Postgraduate Diploma in Film and Media Studies, in Communications Studies or in a relevant cognate field.
-Normally a mark of B+ or above on the 490 (Research Dissertation), or equivalent, is required.
+To be eligible for entry to Masters by thesis only, applicants must have completed one of the following: a BA with Honours, a BA plus Postgraduate Diploma in Film and Media Studies or Communications Studies, a degree in a cognate field.
+Normally the candidate will have a mark of B+ or above on their 490 (Research Dissertation), or equivalent.

 Postgraduate services and facilities